Building a Data-Informed Marketing Strategy from the Ground Up

 UNDERSTANDING OUR AUDIENCE

-Began positioning the organization as a trusted educational resource through high-value content
+Began positioning the organization as a trusted resource through high-value, educational content

 STRUCTURING THE SYSTEM

-Re-mapped the student journey from inquiry through alumni
+Mapped the full user journey from inquiry through alumni to identify key engagement opportunities

-Introduced monthly analytics reviews to evaluate messaging performance
+Introduced monthly analytics reviews to evaluate messaging and campaign performance

-Increased personalization and refined tone to better match audience expectations
+Increased personalization and refined messaging to better align with audience expectations

 LETTING THE DATA LEAD

-Shifted toward custom journey mapping based on thematic areas
+Shifted toward advanced journey mapping based on thematic areas and audience needs

-Introduced thematic content planning tied to the academic cycle
+Introduced thematic content planning aligned to key moments in the decision cycle

-Established monthly KPI reviews to guide decisions before launching new initiatives
+Established KPI-driven decision-making to guide strategy before launching new initiatives

-Each year, I intentionally scoped goals based on what could be meaningfully accomplished as a one-person team, balancing ambition with sustainability.
+Each year, I intentionally scoped goals based on what could be meaningfully accomplished as a team of one, balancing ambition with sustainability.

 THE EXECUTION